with Jeremy Westcott –

 The Night Watch

-We are told to meditate in the Word day and night (Joshua 1:8, Psalm 1:2).
+We are told to meditate on what God says day and night (Joshua 1:8, Psalm 1:2).
 How can you meditate when you are asleep?
 You can train your spirit to be awake, while your body is asleep.
 It is called the ‘night watch’ in the Psalms.
 We can be awake in our spirit and engaging with God even as our body sleeps.
 Then we need to have our soul be awake too, so that we can remember all the things we are engaged with, and all the revelation we receive.

 Training, practice, discipline, exercise